Calvin Souther Fuller: Polymers

 Fuller did basic research on polymers at Bell Labs.
 He studied how the bonds of the mers determined elasticity and tensile strength.
 Extending the work of Carothers at Du Pont, he investigated the condensation polymers polyester and polyamide.

 Bell was seeking an ideal insulator to use in coaxial cables which would be effective for high frequency operation.
 Realizing that polyethylene was free of polar groups, Fuller produced some of the first cable with this now common insulator.

 Personal life

-Calvin S. Fuller was married to Willmine Fuller.
+Fuller was married to Willmine Fuller.
 They had three children, Robert W. Fuller, Stephen Fuller, and John Fuller and eight grandchildren.
 Fuller moved to Vero Beach, Florida when he reached age 65 and was subject to mandatory retirement from Bell Labs.
-In retirement he acquired an Airstream RV and traveled widely in the USA with Willmine.
-In 1994 Fuller died in Vero Beach, Florida at age 92.
+In retirement he acquired an Airstream RV and traveled widely in the US with Willmine.
+In 1994 Fuller died in Vero Beach, Florida, at age 92.
 According to stories told by Calvin's son Robert Fuller to his grandson, Ben Fuller, Calvin Fuller's hobbies included cultivating large red homegrown tomatoes in his New Jersey garden, photography of family and landscape images, and being capable of performing a wide range of home repairs and home improvements.